-A nonconforming lot containing a legally existing structure may be used as if it were a conforming lot provided that any change or expansion of the use or structure shall comply with all applicable space and bulk regulations of the district in which it is located and shall not increase any nonconformity.
+A nonconforming lot containing a legally existing structure may be used as if it were a conforming lot provided that any change or expansion of the use or structure shall comply with all applicable dimensional and density standards of the district in which it is located and shall not increase any nonconformity.

 b.
-Inside SPO
+Within SPO

-A single nonconforming lot containing a legally existing structure may be used as if it were a conforming lot provided that any change or expansion of the use or structure shall comply with all applicable zoning district dimensional and density standards , as well as all applicable regulations found in Section 1.6.4 of this Ordinance, and shall not increase any nonconformity.
+A single nonconforming lot containing a legally existing structure may be used as if it were a conforming lot provided that any change or expansion of the use or structure shall comply with all applicable zoning district dimensional and density standards, as well as all applicable regulations found in Subsection 1.6.4 of this Ordinance, and shall not increase any nonconformity.

-C. Development and Use of Single Nonconforming Lot Inside Subdivision a.
-Outside and Inside SPO
+C. Development and Use of Single Nonconforming Lot Within Subdivision a.
+Outside and Within SPO